vitkoz said over 7 years ago on Recurring Events with ice_cube :

 Regardless, I think option 2 would be a better way to go, there would just have to be some sort of hook to remove the job if the scheduled event were cancelled.

-avit said about 7 years ago on Recurring Events with ice_cube :
+avit said over 7 years ago on Recurring Events with ice_cube :

 Although it's possible to use IceCube with Date instances like you've shown when selecting the "start" and "end" dates, IceCube actually works with exact Time objects and will convert it for you internally.
 You can see this in the occurrence output, where it defaults to 00:00 of your local system time zone.
 (This might turn out to be UTC on your server, and different from your workstation, or it could be affected by the current `Time.zone` setting in Rails... it might be what you expect, or maybe not.
 Just be aware.)